azzeloof/oscar-language/README.md

 # OSCAR Live Coding Environment

 OSCAR is a live coding environment for creating visuals using sound waves, which are plotted on an x-y oscilloscope.
 For example, two offset sine waves on different audio channels produce a circle.
-This repository contains the backend and live coding environment for the [OSCAR project](https://github.com/azzeloof/oscar-language).
-It is responsible for generating the audio signals that are then visualized by the [OSCAR Renderer](https://github.com/azzeloof/oscar-renderer) and can be interracted with via the [OSCAR VSCode plugin](https://github.com/azzeloof/oscar-vscode).
+The language in this repo can be used for generating the audio signals that are then visualized by the [OSCAR Renderer](https://github.com/azzeloof/oscar-render) (or an oscilloscope) and can be interracted with via the [OSCAR VSCode plugin](https://github.com/azzeloof/oscar-vscode).

 ## Getting Started